Results from the EPICAL-2 Ultra-High Granularity Electromagnetic Calorimeter Prototype: Performance at Low Energy

 The energy resolution is shown in Fig~\ref{fig:resolution} and is compared to two other experimental results.
 The resolution obtained from $N_{\mathrm{hits}}$ is already significantly better than the one from the previous prototype, as expected because that detector suffered from a number of non-working sensors.
 Interestingly, the resolution obtained from $N_{\mathrm{clus}}$ is significantly better than the one from $N_{\mathrm{hits}}$.
 Apparently, the observable $N_{\mathrm{clus}}$ is less sensitive to single particle response fluctuations, which lead to variations of the cluster size, and thus to additional fluctuations in $N_{\mathrm{hits}}$.
 The data are fitted with the function traditionally used to describe the energy dependence of the resolution of calorimeters:

 and the results are indicated in the figure.
-The fits agree well with the data, and the noise term $c$ is not needed for the description in most cases.
+The fits agree well with the data.
+The noise term $c$ is not needed for \mbox{\textsc{Epical-2}}, because, unlike for \textsc{Epical-1}, the noise is negligible.
 Finally, the data are also compared to results from the CALICE silicon-tungsten ECAL physics prototype \cite{CALICE:2008kht}, a state-of-the-art calorimeter with analog readout, which shows only slightly better resolution than our prototype.
 It should be noted that the present results are not corrected for the intrinsic momentum spread of the test beam.